Northwest Folklife FAQ

 Come to the Festival to discover the wide variety of music, dance, and folk arts that thrive in our region.
-At the Festival you are likely to hear new kinds of music, and discover different variety of food, try out a new type of dance, and experience fresh perspectives on the cultures in this area.
+At the Festival you are likely to hear new kinds of music and discover a variety of food, try out a new type of dance, and experience fresh perspectives on the cultures in this area.
 Join festivalgoers from all over the world!
 The Northwest Folklife Festival is the largest of its kind–a community-powered, multi-day event, providing multiple opportunities to celebrate all forms of cultural expression.

 What can I expect at the Northwest Folklife Festival this year?

 Expect to enjoy the fun atmosphere of the diversity of Northwest!
 The Festival schedule blends traditional cultural expression with emerging art forms like hip-hop and chiptunes.
-You can wander the pathways of Seattle Center and take in the sights and sounds, and step into one of our 24 programmed venues to see some of the region’s most accomplished professional and amateur musicians.
+You can wander the pathways of Seattle Center and take in the sights and sounds, and step into one of our over 20 programmed venues to see some of the region’s most accomplished professional and amateur musicians.
 Sit back and relax in a beer garden, or work up an appetite dancing in one of the participatory dance venues.
 For all tastes and in all weather, there’s something for everyone.